Bombshell Fitness Coach Kelsey Wells Shows Off Insanely Toned Abs In Fuschia Sports Bra And Leggings

 ⚡️PWR HIIT: Back & Cardio⚡️ .
 HIIT doesn’t have to be pure cardio!
 I absolutely love putting HIIT challenges with a strength focus together for you babes.
 This one raises the HR like crazy while torching those back muscles!
 Perform 30 seconds ON, 30 seconds REST for each move, for 3-5 rounds!
 Fast, sweaty, and PWRful.???????????????? .
 Skipping Band Pullaparts Burpees Bent-Over Rows . #pwr #pwrprogram #kelseywellspwr #pwr2019

-‘I started working out at home and it was incredible to discover that within a couple of weeks, there was a shift,” she said.
+“I started working out at home and it was incredible to discover that within a couple of weeks, there was a shift,” she said.
 “Fitness isn’t about your look, it’s about your health.”